katur/eegi/README_database_migration.md

 This process of creating a Python object for every single row (about 4 million rows) is very slow.
-But it only needs to be run periodically during development of the new database, and then once prior to the official migration to the new database.
+But it only needs to be run a few times during development of the new database, and then once just prior to the official migration to the new database.
 For this reason, its simplicity and robustness was favored over a faster approach (such as clearing the new database, copying the old tables into the new database, performing various conversions on the old tables with SQL,